otrv4/otrv4/otrv4.md

 than one prekey ensembles may arrive.
 If the prekey server cannot return one of the three values needed for a Prekey Ensemble, the non-interactive DAKE must wait until this value can be obtained.
-Note that for every prekey message deliever, it should be deleted from storage on the untrusted Prekey Server.
+Note that for every prekey message retrieved, it should be deleted from storage on the untrusted Prekey Server.
-Nevertheless, the User Profile and the Prekey Profile should not be deleted until they are replaced.
+Nevertheless, the User Profile and the Prekey Profile should not be deleted until they are replaced when expired.

 The following guide is meant to help implementers identify and remove invalid prekey ensambles.